gregrickaby/nextjs-wordpress/apps/docs/setup.md

 #### 1) Customize ENV Variables (optional)

 This step can be done at a later time.
-Open the `/apps/wordpress/.env` file in your code editor.
+Open the `/apps/wordpress/.env` file in your code editor and customize to meet your needs.

 ---

 ### 2) Run Install Script

-From inside the `/wordpress` directory, run the following command:
+From inside the `/apps/wordpress` directory, run the following command:

 ```bash
 chmod +x install.sh && ./install.sh